linux-system-roles/logging/README.md

 Guidelines for Using Logging Ansible Role
 -----------------------------------------

-The `logging` role allowa a RHEL admin/developer to deploy logging collectors on the local host, remote host or set of remote hosts, process these logs if needed to add additional metadata and ship it to a remote location to be saved and analyzed.
+The `logging` role enables a RHEL admin/developer to deploy logging collectors on the local host, remote host or set of remote hosts, process these logs if needed to add additional metadata and ship it to a remote location to be saved and analyzed.

 The logging role currently supports `Rsyslog` as the log collector.